-Understanding Your Rights in Florida, Colorado & Illinois under the Family Medical Leave Act (FMLA)
+Understanding Your Rights in Florida, Colorado, Illinois & New Mexico under the Family Medical Leave Act (FMLA)

 The Family and Medical Leave Act allows employees to take time off work without pay to deal with family and health-related issues, such as the birth of a child, surgery, or caring for an ill family member.
 In order to qualify for job-protected time off under the FMLA, you must have been working for your employer for a period of at least 12 months and more than 1,250 hours.
 Additionally, your employer must have at least 50 employees.
 After taking leave, you have the right to be restored to the same position or an equivalent position.

 Unfortunately, employers do not always honor the rights granted by the FMLA.
 If you have had to make the tough choice between your health or your family and your job because your employer refused to grant your rightful family or medical leave request, we can help.
 The Fort Lauderdale Family Medical Leave attorneys at USA Employment Lawyers can serve as your trusted legal advocate as we fight tirelessly to protect your rights.